PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [x] Figure out how to remove the tab background in Wezterm.
 - [x] Fix wezterm default font size.
 - [x] Remove autoformat on save for conform.nvim since "<leader>f" is used for formatting already.
+- [x] Switch to "smart" layout in telescope.